Tristan971/kmdah/README.md

 ## Redis

-First, we need to install and start [Redis](https://redis.io/) somewhere.
+To begin with, install and start [Redis](https://redis.io/) somewhere.
 It could be in the cluster, or outside it.
 The latter is probably preferable.

-As we do not store any actual data in it, a few megabytes of RAM and a very small bit of CPU is enough for our purposes.
+As kmdah does not store any actual data in it, a few megabytes of RAM and a very small bit of CPU is enough for our purposes.

-Redis Sentinel is currently not officially supported, mostly because it hasn't been tested.
+Note that Redis Sentinel is currently not supported yet.

-### Relevant default configuration
+### Kmdah configuration snippet for Redis

 ```yaml
 kmdah: